NBPAS requires fulfillment of the following criteria for board certification:

 - CME must be completed within the past 24 months from the date of the application (for new certifications) or from previous certification date (for renewal certifications)

-- We accept AMA Physician’s Recognition Award (AMA PRA) Category 1 credits only, or American Osteopathic Association (AOA) Category 1A credits only
+- We accept AMA Physician’s Recognition Award (AMA PRA) Category 1 credits only, or American Osteopathic Association (AOA) Category 1A or 2A credits only

 - Please note: *BLS, ALS, ACLS, PALS, NRP credits are ONLY accepted if they are completed through an ACCME-accredited provider and certificates meet the above criteria.
 Maintenance of Certification (MOC) points are ONLY accepted if official certificates are provided in conjunction with MOC points, as MOC points are not always issued on a 1:1 basis for CME hours.